 Most of the places on Haad Thian are on the hillside behind the central coconut plantation.
 It's generally pretty quiet, though the Friday night parties keep most up all night.

-The only setup on this peaceful little cove, this is possibly the most peaceful spot on all of Ko Pha Ngan.
-The sand is a little coarse and the sea floor rocky, but the swimming is great, and the ...
-Read the full review of Why Nam Hut.
+Why Nam is the only setup on this peaceful little cove, and is possibly the most tranquil spot on all of Ko Pha Ngan — an ideal cluster of simple bungalows along the southern side of the beautiful bay.
+The sand is a little coarse and the sea floor rocky, but the swimming is great — even at low tide — and the tranquility makes Why Nam well worth checking out, especially for those looking...
+Read our full review of Why Nam Hut.

 A gleaming white-sand beach with a mix of accommodation.
 Very little shade to speak of, though plenty of good spots to stay.